JuliaSymbolics/Metatheory.jl/paper/paper.md

-We introduce Metatheory.jl: a powerful, general purpose metaprogramming and algebraic computation library for the Julia programming language, designed to take advantage of the powerful reflection capabilities to bridge the gap between symbolic mathematics, static analysis, abstract interpretation, equational reasoning, compiler optimization, superoptimization and advanced homoiconic pattern matching features.
+We introduce Metatheory.jl: a powerful, general purpose metaprogramming and algebraic computation library for the Julia programming language, designed to take advantage of the powerful reflection capabilities to bridge the gap between symbolic mathematics, abstract interpretation, equational reasoning, optimization, composable compiler transforms and advanced homoiconic pattern matching features.
 Intuitively, Metatheory.jl transforms Julia expressions in other Julia expressions, and can do so at both compile and run time.
 Our library provides a simple, algebraically composable interface to help scientists in implementing and reasoning about equational and formal systems, by defining rewriting rules and equational theories.

 Rewrite rules are defined as regular Julia expressions, manipulating syntactically valid Julia expressions: since Julia supports LaTeX-like abbreviations of UTF8 mathematical symbols as valid operators and symbols,